 - avoid eating large meals.

-- stop smoking and avoid second-hand smoke and avoid second-hand smoke
+- quit smoking and avoid second-hand smoke

 - control high blood pressure or high blood cholesterol levels